Why Do Speech Language Models Fail to Generate Semantically Coherent Outputs? A Modality Evolving Perspective: Results and Analysis

+To illustrate, we further compare \texttt{Text-BPE}, \texttt{Phone-Raw}, and \texttt{Phone-Repeat} across tasks (Figures~\ref{fig:text-bpe-by-layers} and \ref{fig:phone-repeat-by-layers}).
+Despite achieving similar final sWUGGY accuracy, their intermediate behaviors diverge substantially.
+Lexical modeling emerges as the foundation for syntax and semantics: modalities that fail to stabilize lexical representations early struggle to acquire higher-level structure later.
+Semantic-dense modalities, such as \texttt{Text-BPE} and \texttt{Phone-BPE}, consistently map the same semantic unit (e.g., a word) to stable token sequences, enabling efficient lexical learning in shallow layers.
+By contrast, \texttt{Phone-Repeat} and speech modalities lack this consistency due to variable pronunciation and representation, which hampers reliable lexical grounding and, in turn, syntax and semantic modeling.

-The experiments reveal the potential factors that make speech modalities harder to train.
-Factor A (phonetic information) has a relatively minor impact.
-Factor B (longer sequence length) increases the syntactic and semantic modeling difficulty by adding duration variability.
-Factor C (paralinguistic information) further amplifies the challenge in all tasks, especially in lexical modeling.
-Even with ``semantic'' discrete token HuBERT to minimize paralinguistic information, language modeling remains significantly more difficult.
+These experiments reveal why speech-based modalities are harder to train.
+Factor A (phonetic information) has only minor impact.
+Factor B (longer sequence length) increases difficulty by introducing duration variability, which complicates syntactic and semantic modeling.
+Factor C (paralinguistic information) adds another layer of variability, severely degrading lexical learning.
+Even when using discrete HuBERT tokens that reduce paralinguistic content, language modeling remains markedly more challenging than for text or phone-based modalities.